mjhea0/mjhea0.github.com/source/_posts/2016-08-16-atom-for-web-developers.markdown

 ### Linter

-[Linter](https://atom.io/packages/linter) is the base package for a [number of language-specific linters](http://atomlinter.github.io/).
+[Linter](https://atom.io/packages/linter) is the base package (and API) for a [number of language-specific linters](http://atomlinter.github.io/).
 There's support for all the main languages.
 Start with the following linters to start checking for style and syntactic errors:

 1. [linter-jshint](https://atom.io/packages/linter-jshint)
 1. [linter-csslint](https://atom.io/packages/linter-csslint)